asuh/HTML5Boilerplate-Starkers-WordPress-Theme/doc/usage.md

 Make sure that you update the URLs for the referenced CSS and JavaScript if you modify the directory structure at all.

-If you are using Google Analytics, make sure that you edit the corresponding snippet at the bottom to include your analytics ID.
+If you are using Google Universal Analytics, make sure that you edit the corresponding snippet at the bottom to include your analytics ID.

 ### humans.txt